jbmorley/ISCache/README.md

 ### Images

-ISCache provides a handy UIImage extension for loading images:
+ISCache provides a handy UIImage extension for loading images.
+Both fetches and image loading are performed using GCD:

     #import <ISCache/ISCache.h>